AdaCore/gnatcoll-core/docs/traces.rst

   This is the name of a file to which the traces should be redirected.
 The previous contents of the file is discarded.
 If the name of the file is a relative path, it is relative to the location of the configuration file, not necessarily to the current directory when the file is parsed.
+  In the file name, $$ is automatically replaced by the process number.
+  $D is automatically replaced by the current date. $T is automatically replaced by the current date and time.
 If you used ">>" instead of ">" to redirect to that stream, the initial content of the file is not overridden, and new traces are appended to the file instead.

 *"&1"*
   This syntax is similar to the one used on Unix shells, and indicates that